WSU-kduncan/ceg3120-cth2242/Project 2/README.md

 <br>
 4. Create a route table

    - This component contains a set of rules, called routes, that determine where network traffic from your subnet or gateway is directed.
+The route I created directs all outbound traffic in my VPC to the gateway I created.
    ![photo of routing table](images/routetable.png)
 <br>
 <br>
 5. Create a security group

    - A security group controls the inbound and outbound traffic in your VPC.
 You can add rules that control traffic based on protocol and port numbers.
-There are seperate rules for inbound and outbound traffic. s
+There are separate rules for inbound and outbound traffic.
+The security groups I created only allow SSH to instances in my VPC from certain IP addresses.
+These IP addresses are WSU, other instances in my VPC, and my home network.

    ![photo of securitygroup](images/sgin.png)
    ![photo of securitygroup](images/sgout.png)